 Varicose veins are unusually enlarged blood vessels near the surface of the skin, most commonly found in the legs, behind your knees and linking all the way to your ankles.
-Although varicose veins may seem like an aesthetic concern, varicose veins can be painful and uncomfortable for some people.
+Although varicose veins might seem like an aesthetic concern, they can be painful and uncomfortable for some people.

-Varicose veins may be a symptom for more serious venous diseases such as chronic venous insufficiency.
-With the advancement in medicine, there are many types of minimally invasive varicose veins treatments such as ClariVein and EVLT which has shown good results.
+Moreover, this condition may be a symptom of more serious venous diseases such as chronic venous insufficiency.
+With the technological advancement in medicine, there are many types of minimally invasive varicose vein treatments in Singapore such as ClariVein and VenaSeal which have shown good results.

 Varicose veins are a result of the failure of the valves in the veins in the legs.
-In healthy veins, valves in the vein works against gravity to enable blood to flow to the heart for purification.
-With increased pressure from standing too long, sometimes the valves do not work properly, resulting in the blood to flow backwards and collect in the vein.
+In healthy veins, valves in the vein work against gravity to enable blood to flow to the heart for purification.
+With increased pressure from standing too long, sometimes the valves do not work properly, resulting in the blood flowing backwards and collect in the vein.
 Blood that pools causes the vein to enlarge and become twisted, leading to varicose veins.

-Medical findings show that varicose veins occurs in 35% of women and 20% of men over the age of 20.
-Women are more likely to suffer from varicose veins as a result of hormonal changes weakening the veins during pregnancy or menopause.
+Medical findings show that varicoses occur in 35% of women and 20% of men over the age of 20.
+Women are more likely to suffer from the condition as a result of hormonal changes weakening the veins during pregnancy or menopause.
 Varicose veins often run in families with genetic predisposition where some patients are born with faulty valves from childbirth.
-Aging and being overweight also increases the risk of varicose veins.
+Ageing and being overweight also increases the risk of acquiring the condition.

 Some people do not experience any pain or discomfort.
 Mild symptoms of varicose veins may include:

 During the diagnosis of varicose veins, our vascular specialist will do a physical exam to check for swelling, sores, skin colour changes or tender areas in your legs while you are standing or sitting with your legs dangling.
 Our doctor may also ask you to describe any cases of pain and discomfort in your legs over the years.